 How long will it take you to build, create or complete the work you have won?
 Is this a fast moving job that will be out the door in days or is this a slow and drawn out process? (your trade cycle).
 This will help you appreciate if a short-term business loan will work or if your repayments need be stretched over a longer period of time.

 Now considering the profit in the job, speed within which you need the funds and your trade cycle you should be starting to build up a requirement specification and an understanding of what overall cost of borrowing your business objective will support.

 You can now move onto what if any security you are prepared to offer the lender?
 For example, will the size of the loan required and the financial strength of business allow you to borrow an unsecured business loan or does the size of the loan or risk profile require a pledge of security?
-A good rule of thumb, a large business loan will typically require security which may include an all asset debenture.
+A good rule of thumb, large business loans will typically require security which may include an all asset debenture.
 Smaller business loans below £500,000 may be considered on an unsecured basis subject to risk profile.
 However, for stronger more profitable Companies this may be higher.
 We go into more detail about risk profiles and eligibility criteria below.